-Germany, France, Switzerland, and Luxembourg
+Germany, France, and Switzerland

-from $5595 per person + air
+from $4995 per person + air

-Optional Single Supplement $1200
+Optional Single Supplement $1000

 In Louisiana, the German language was soon replaced completely within 3 generations by the predominant French language of the time.
 By the 1800s these “Germans” had mostly Gallicized names.
 As their community grew and prospered their settlements soon extended upward to the Second German Coast and the establishment of a second church parish dedicated to St. John the Baptist.
 The populations would soon encompass both the west and east banks of the river.
 As the 19th century progressed 4th and 5th generation German coast families spread even further up the river into St. James, Ascension, Iberville, and even Pointe Coupée Parishes.
 Others traversed the swamplands and established along Bayous in what is today Lafourche & Terrebonne Parishes.
 And others even further west into the Attakapas region along the Bayous Teche and Vermilion and along the prairies of the Opelousas Post in the southwestern part of Louisiana.
 The majority of people in South Louisiana today can trace their ancestry to a German Coast settler, if not many of the original settlers.
-As genealogy became popular in the mid-20th Century up until it’s present boon in the 21st century, many scholars have traced the European origins of the settlers of “la côte des Allemands” and with this research, in mind, we intend to go back to these locals to enjoy the offerings of Europe and to visit the villages from which our ancestors hail.
+As genealogy became popular in the mid-20th Century up until it’s present boom in the 21st century, many scholars have traced the European origins of the settlers of “la côte des Allemands” and with this research, in mind, we intend to go back to these locals to enjoy the offerings of Europe and to visit the villages from which our ancestors hail.

 The itinerary is designed with travelers in mind.
 Every attempt was made to minimize the change in hotels so we can enjoy more time visiting places than packing up each night.
 We have incorporated many of the main families in the itinerary below, but if you’re coming and we overlooked a family you descend from let us know and we can make every attempt to incorporate it into the itinerary.
 Likewise, if no one in the final group is descended from a particular family we’ll be eliminating those stops to maximize time elsewhere.